How to Install Nginx on Fedora 40 or 39

 Best Practices and Considerations

-• Default Settings: Unless there’s a compelling reason, it’s advisable to stick with the default settings provided by NGINX.
+• Default Settings: Unless there’s a compelling reason, using NGINX’s default settings is advisable.

 • System Requirements: Adjust settings based on system usage, storage capacity, and specific application needs.